 A common question we get is why use slicers when Google Sheets already has filters?
 After all, both do basically the same thing – filter data.
 However, as you saw in this tutorial, there are some basic differences that make slicers better than filters.

-- Slicers are more visual than basic filters.
+- Slicers used on sheets are more visual than basic filters.
 As such, they are more user-friendly.
 Using slicers you can apply any filter(s) to entities on the fly.
 The process is quicker and feels more intuitive.

 - Since slicers are visual elements, you can move them around just like any other visualization element on Google Sheets.
 Thus, you can decide how you want them positioned, helping you keep your interface look more aesthetic and organized.
 Filters, on the other hand, are tied to their respective entities, so you can’t really ‘move’ them.